wang9hu/cheatsheets-and-misc/myJavascriptNote.md

   - `Object.keys(obj)`

-    - return: an array of strings representing all the ==enumerable== properties
+    - return: an array of strings representing all the <mark>enumerable</mark> properties
     - **non-negative integer** keys will be stored **_in front of_** `String` keys or float or negative number keys when using `Object.keys()`

   - `Object.values(obj)`

-    - return: an array containing all the ==enumerable== property values
+    - return: an array containing all the <mark>enumerable</mark> property values

       <br>